When a Landlord Won't Make Repairs

 How has the law recently changed?

-A tenant should still follow the notice and documentation advice mentioned above.
-You should still notify your landlord of problems with the property in writing.
-You should still document the problem.
-If you are going to ask the court to order repairs under the new law, you should not withhold the rent unless the court agrees that your rent should be reduced.
-Suing your landlord is an alternative to withholding rent to correct breaches of the warranty of habitability.
+A tenant should still follow the notice and documentation advice provided above.
+You should notify your landlord of problems with the property in writing and document the issues, as well.
+If you ask the court to order repairs under the new law, you should not withhold rent unless the court agrees that your rent should be reduced.
+Suing your landlord to address breaches of the Warranty of Habitability is an alternative to withholding rent.

 Can my landlord enter my apartment to make repairs?

-What if I live in subsidized housing and the warranty of habitability has been violated?
+What if I live in subsidized housing and the Warranty of Habitability has been violated?

 (c) Legal Assistance of Western New York, Inc. ®